abhishek-kumar-code/Redfish_Public/Specification.md

 #### Reference Properties

 Properties that reference other resources are represented as reference properties using the `NavigationProperty` element.
-The `NavigationProperty` element specifies the `Name` and namespace (or alias) qualified [`Type`](#property-types) of the related resource(s).
+The `NavigationProperty` element specifies the `Name` and namespace qualified [`Type`](#property-types) of the related resource(s).

-If the property references a single type, the value of the type attribute is the namespace (or alias) qualified name of the related resource type.
+If the property references a single type, the value of the type attribute is the namespace qualified name of the related resource type.

 ~~~xml
       <NavigationProperty Name="RelatedType" Type="MyTypes.TypeB">